What do they want now?

 Why do kids drive you to wild-eyed exasperation and then ask you for a favor?

 One prime example: Brutus, a fourth-grader with a chip on his shoulder the size of Mount Rushmore, is constantly moving about the bus without asking and getting into scrapes with other kids, particularly his adversary, Rollo.
 Their school told me to separate their assigned seats by a minimum of three rows if three miles are not feasible.

 No matter how many times I sternly tell Brutus to sit down or stop baiting Rollo or leave someone else alone; no matter how many times I yell or write him up, he just keeps doing what he has seemingly been born to do.

 Many more than once I’ve had to pull over, secure the bus, scold Brutus and order him up to the “Honored Student Seat” in the front row.
-I can set my clock by him pleasantly asking within five minutes, “Hey Mr. John, can I sit in the back?
+I can set my clock by him pleasantly asking within two minutes, “Hey Mr. John, can I sit in the back?
 I’m being good.”

 My now-standard reply: “You’re going to have to be good for longer than that … how about the rest of your life?”

 Nevertheless, I can count on him doing it all again the next day.
 But Brutus is not the only one.
 Researchers say young, developing brains lack the circuit that connects the bus driver you’ve just infuriated to the unlikelihood of him or her doing something nice for you.

 Why do kids hate assigned seats but become very protective of them?

 Behold Beetlebomb, who always wanders from any seat you give him, but God save anyone who sits there while he’s gone.